moorepants/dissertation/control.rst

 versus gain in :ref:`Figure 10 <figDeltaDamp>`.
 The best choice is typically to set the gain such that the pole is at the highest frequency allowable with minimum damping, to give typical human operator behavior.
-This will set up the bandwith of the sub sequent loops to be high enough for good system performance.
+This will set up the bandwith of the subsequent loops to be high enough for good system performance.

 .. _figDeltaLocus: